 - Vital Proteins Collagen Beauty Water, Strawberry Lemon (60 calories)

 Dinner: baked salmon with quinoa and broccoli (397 calories)

 - 1 cup steamed broccoli (55 calories)

 - 1 pat of butter (36 calories)

 Daily total calories: 1,412

 On this day, I did a pretty good job of loading up on mostly green foods, a nice amount of yellow foods, and limiting my red foods.
 I know some of my diet staples are red (like MCT oil and almonds), but I'm going to keep eating them — I just pay attention to the portion sizes.

 I tend to eat the same things over and over, which is one way people find weight-loss success: it takes the guesswork out of having to plan so many meals each week.
 I also try and meal prep on Sundays, and on this particular day, I made big batches of quinoa in the rice cooker and broccoli (both steamed and oven-roasted) to last for lunches and dinners.
 I also baked breaded chicken breasts for lunch and salmon fillets for dinner to get my protein in.

 My protein smoothie can sometimes be my biggest meal of the day.
 I make a calorie-dense smoothie like this after my big morning workout to refuel my body and keep me full well until my late lunch.
 Sometimes I need to supplement with a mid-morning snack, but most days I'm satisfied until 2 p.m. or so.

 I have never felt deprived doing Noom and I always listen to my hunger cues.
-Noom has really opened my eyes to what an accurate portion size is and how to plan your meals around your daily calorie target.
-I still have a little ways to go to hit my goals, but tracking everything in Noom makes it easier.
+Noom has really opened my eyes to what an accurate portion size is and how to plan my meals around my daily calorie target.
+I still have a little ways to go to hit my personal goals, but tracking everything in Noom has made it easier.